 iv.
 Clarify the use of the Media Entry Point for the purposes of communicating service location and multi-source/service location configuration information to 5GMSd Clients (item 6 of clause 5.19.7 of TR 26.804).

 v.
-Clarify the expectation that the Media Player natively supports the multi-source/service location approach in use (item 8 of clause 5.19.7 of TR 26.804).
+Clarify the expectation that the Media Player natively supports the multi-source/service location approach in use (item 8 of clause 5.19.7 of TR 26.804)

+vi.
+Introduce CMMF in TS 26.511 as a format for delivering media from multiple service locations including possible definition of CMMF profiles for use in 5GMS.

+vii.
+Introduce Content Steering as an M4 API in TS 26.512 and for use with 3GP-DASH (TS 26.247 [26]).

+viii.other relevant aspects resulting from stage-2.

 d.
 For distributing encrypted and high-value content as introduced in clause 5.10 of TR 26.804: